discord-akairo/discord-akairo/README.md

     - On messages before commands.

 #### Modular listeners.

   - No more gigantic main files with listeners.
   - Adding your own emitters.

 #### Useful utility methods available.

   - Resolvers for members, users, and others that can filter by name.
   - Shortcut methods for making embeds and collections.
   - Helper methods for prompting users for input.
   - And some other useful things.

 #### Support for SQLite.

   - Default values for keys.
   - In-memory caching for stored data.
   - Sanitizing inputs and desanitizing outputs.
   - Parsing or stringifying as JSON.

 ## Installation

+Requires Node 6 or higher and Discord.js 11.0.0 or higher.

 *discord-akairo*
 `npm install --save discord-akairo`